How To Get an Interest-Only Mortgage as a First-Time Buyer

 Can a first-time buyer get an interest-only mortgage?

-It’s possible, but it’s not easy as there are only a handful of lenders offering them.
+It’s possible, but it’s not easy, as only a handful of lenders offer them.

-However, given the right set of circumstances, it can still be the best way to take your first step on the property ladder.
-But as an inexperienced buyer, you will need the assistance of a broker to ensure the deal is definitely the right choice for you and that you package your application according to a prospective provider’s requirements.
+However, given the right circumstances, it can still be the best way to take your first step on the property ladder.
+However, as an inexperienced buyer, you will need the assistance of a broker to ensure the deal is the right choice for you and that you package your application according to a prospective provider’s requirements.

 Are they a good idea for first-time buyers?

-That very much depends on individual circumstances but they are definitely an avenue worth exploring.
-An interest-only mortgage can often get you on the property ladder with a view to switching onto repayment terms when you are in a stronger financial position.
+That depends very much on individual circumstances, but it is worth exploring.
+An interest-only mortgage can often get you on the property ladder, allowing you to switch to repayment terms when you are in a stronger financial position.

-If, for example, you have inherited a sum of money that will amount to a substantial deposit, but you’re worried about committing to a repayment mortgage due to the monthly cost or rising interest rates, interest-only could be the solution.
+If, for example, you have inherited a sum of money, that will amount to a substantial deposit.
+However, interest-only could be the solution if you’re still worried about committing to a repayment mortgage due to the monthly cost or rising interest rates.

 As a first-time buyer, you should always speak to an independent mortgage broker to ensure you look at all options, including interest-only, before taking out your first mortgage.